SoftBank, Deutsche Telekom hit wall in Sprint, T-Mobile talks: sources

 “Sprint as well could struggle to maintain positive subscriber momentum as cable enters, making its balance sheet look unsustainable.”

-Shares in satellite television provider Dish Network Corp (DISH.O), which has been widely considered a potential partner for T-Mobile or Sprint because of its spectrum holdings, closed up 4 percent.
+Shares in satellite television provider Dish Network Corp, which has been widely considered a potential partner for T-Mobile or Sprint because of its spectrum holdings, closed up 4 percent.

 Reporting by Greg Roumeliotis in New York; Additional reporting by Liana B. Baker in San Francisco, Pamela Barbaglia in London and Anjali Athavaley in New York; Editing by Arun Koyyur and Bill Rigby